Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 ⪧ SETUP STRATEGY

-Why: Secondary assets can be anything – like a separate subdomain you use to run a forum for your community – or an active blogging account.
-However, the key feature is: all of them can help you create customers in the long run.
+Why: The Meta Pixel can pick up data from secondary assets like a separate subdomain that you use to run a forum for your community – or an active blogging account.

-✅Turn on advanced matching – use the Conversions API (CAPI) if possible use the Meta Pixel Helper plugin to check if your pixel is firing correctly
+✅Turn on advanced matching – keeping this on along with Conversions API (CAPI) will ensure user data goes through unhindered (however, always use the Meta Pixel Helper plugin to check if your pixel is firing correctly).

 ✅ Make sure your cookie notice is color coded in a manner to reduce opt-outs – here’s a perfect example of this in play from Meta’s ad dashboard itself – note how the focus is on publishing the draft items: